njayp/jobber/rfd.md

 If the `--stream` flag is enabled, the start command will call the `Start` rpc followed by the `Stream` rpc.
 The user is able to easily run short-running jobs like `start -s ls` that will immediately produce the output the user wants.

 #### Stop
-Stops a job using cgroups, which will send a SIGKILL
+Stops a job via cgroups, which will send a SIGKILL

 `stop [flags] <job id>`